Who Owns iHeartMedia

 - What It Owns:

-iHeartMedia owns and operates a wide variety of audio-related outlets, primarily focusing on radio broadcasting and digital audio platforms.
-These include some 860 AM/FM radio stations across 160 markets in the United States, as well as the digital platform iHeartRadio, which offers on-demand music, podcasts, and live streaming.
-It also operates several national radio networks — including 24/7 News Source, Black Information Network, iHeart Radio News Network, Premiere Networks, Fan Radio Network and Total Traffic & Weather Network — sells outdoor advertising and organizes and promotes live music events and concerts across the country.
+iHeartMedia owns and operates a wide variety of audio-related outlets, primarily focusing on radio broadcasting and digital-audio platforms.
+These include some 860 AM/FM radio stations across 160 markets in the United States, as well as the digital platform iHeartRadio, which offers on-demand music, podcasts and livestreaming.
+It also operates several national radio networks — including 24/7 News Source, Black Information Network, Fan Radio Network, iHeart Radio News Network, Premiere Networks and Total Traffic & Weather Network. iHeart also sells outdoor advertising and organizes and promotes live music events and concerts across the country.

 - Money & Influence Game: